kbirson/example-repo/README.md

 # example-repo

+- Email_task.py
+  - This program is for *viewing* and *reading emails*.
+It simulate an email box where you can view messages and they are marked unread or read.
-This program is for viewing and *reading emails*. this was one of the level 1 tasks at [hyperiondev](https://www.hyperiondev.com/portal/)
+  - This was one of the level 1 tasks at [hyperiondev](https://www.hyperiondev.com/portal/)